preethammadapura/basespace-help-1/_docs/articles/tutorials/search-usage.md

 {% endstep %}

 {% step 2, /images/tutorials/search-results_965x596.png, Search Window %}
-The search is instantaneous.
-The search goes through all the list of available results upon entering every character.
-Even partial string will fetch results.
-Hovering over any result will give a preview on the right.
+The search is performed in real-time as the user types in the search box.
+Partial string will fetch results.
+Hovering over any result will gdisplay a preview of the data on the right side.
 {% endstep %}

 {% step 3, /images/tutorials/search-results-alternate_1352x361.png, Search Results %}